CheXalign: Preference fine-tuning in chest X-ray interpretation models without human feedback: Introduction

 However, recent studies have shown that supervised fine-tuning (SFT) might be insufficient in the post-training process.
 For example,~\citet{hong2024orpo} illustrate the limitation of SFT by training on a preference dataset, containing ``good'' and ``bad'' completions.
 By tracking the log probabilities of each during the course of training, they show that the log probabilities of the bad completions inadvertently increase alongside the good completions.
-Preference fine-tuning methods, such as reinforcement learning from human feedback (RLHF)~\citep{ziegler2020finetuning,stiennon2020learning,ouyang2022training}, using Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} or REINFORCE~\citep{williams1992simple}, and direct alignment algorithms (DAAs), effectively alleviate this problem by employing a negative gradient to lower probabilities of ``bad'' completions~\citep{tajwar2024preference}.
-In fact, most recent LLMs~\citep{ouyang2022training,bai2022training,touvron2023llama,jiang2024mixtral,anil2024gemini} include some form of preference fine-tuning in their post-training pipeline.
-Yet, this approach has not yet been investigated within the medical vision-language domain.
+Preference fine-tuning methods, such as reinforcement learning from human feedback (RLHF)~\citep{ziegler2020finetuning,stiennon2020learning,ouyang2022training}, using Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} or REINFORCE~\citep{williams1992simple}, and direct alignment algorithms (DAAs), such as Direct Preference Optimization (DPO)~\citep{rafailov2023direct}, effectively alleviate this problem by employing a negative gradient to lower probabilities of ``bad'' completions~\citep{tajwar2024preference}.
+In fact, most recent large language models (LLMs)~\citep{ouyang2022training,bai2022training,touvron2023llama,jiang2024mixtral,anil2024gemini} include some form of preference fine-tuning in their post-training pipeline.
+Yet, this approach has been only sparsely investigated within the medical vision-language domain (e.g.,~\citet{xiao2024radiology,zhu2025mmedp}), concurrent to our work.